 Anyone in a car accident in Florida may file a claim under the state's "no-fault" system.
 They will be able to recoup costs associated with their medical care and some of the money they lost in wages caused by the accident.

 For those seeking compensation for medical bills and lost wages after a car crash that was not their fault, Florida negligence laws lay out the parameters for filing a negligence-based claim for damages.
-There is usually a four-year statute of limitations from the time of an accident in Coral Gables.
+There is usually a two-year statute of limitations from the time of an accident in Coral Gables.
 Wrongful death claims, however, have a much shorter statute of limitations of only two years from the date of the accident.